wuxc/pywin32doc/md/win32gui.md

   -  *style* : int

-    The style for the window.
+    The style for the window\.

   -  *x* : int